rom320/TestGH/README.md

-# How to build a business app using Agile w/ Blueprints
+# How to Build a Business App using Agile w/ Blueprints

 by Rick McUmber